alexsosei/weather-app/README.md

 - When a user clicks on a city in the search history they are again presented with current and future conditions for that city.

+## Installations

+## Usage
+The deployed app is presented in screenshot

+## License
+The MIT license was adopted in this work.

+## Features
+There were no features in this work

+## Tests
+The live server in vscode was used to test weather app interface and interactions occasionally.